billboos/boos/content/project/MarysaLague.md

 title = "Marysa LaguË"

 # Project summary to display on homepage.
-summary = "James S. McDonnell Postdoctoral Fellow (now located at the Coldwater Lab & Center for Hydrology)"
+summary = "James S. McDonnell Postdoctoral Fellow, Ph.D.
+(University of Washington), now located at Coldwater Lab & Center for Hydrology in Canada"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "MarysaLague.jpg"